aws-samples/amazon-sagemaker-build-train-deploy/02_deploy/README.md

 	<img src="../images/module_02/code_editor_open_deploy_script.png" alt="Open the first notebook in SageMaker Studio" width="800px" />

 2. Make yourself familiar with the deployment steps.
 The deployment script performs the following steps:
-	- Load the featurizer (SKLearn) and regression (XGBoost) models from the S3 bucket.
+	- Load the featurizer (SKLearn) and logistic regression (XGBoost) models from the S3 bucket.
 The jobs you ran in Module 1 has stored the models in the S3 bucket.
 	- Prepare the model for deployment using the [ModelBuilder](https://docs.aws.amazon.com/sagemaker/latest/dg/how-it-works-modelbuilder-creation.html) in SageMaker Python SDK.
 The ModelBuilder reduces complexity of setup and deployment of models, which involves choosing a model image, setting up the endpoint configuration, coding your serialization and deserialization functions to transfer data to and from server and client, identifying model dependencies, and uploading them to Amazon S3.
-	- Build a [PipelineModel](https://sagemaker.readthedocs.io/en/stable/api/inference/pipeline.html), which is a pipeline of SageMaker Model instances (in this case, the featurizer and regregionn models).
+	- Build a [PipelineModel](https://sagemaker.readthedocs.io/en/stable/api/inference/pipeline.html), which is a pipeline of SageMaker Model instances (in this case, the featurizer and logistic regression models).
 	- Deploy the pipeline model on a real-time inference endpoint.
 Learn more about [Deploying models for inference](https://docs.aws.amazon.com/sagemaker/latest/dg/deploy-model.html).